-From an Iconic Melting Snowman to Snowball Pie, These Are the Must-Try Holiday Treats in Dallas
+From an Iconic Melting Snowman to Santa Cakes, These Are the Must-Try Holiday Treats in Dallas

 Dallas, TX 75212 | Map

 Get your iconic Carl the Snowman from the Dallas chocolate shop this holiday season.
-The 3.5 inch by 6 inch dark chocolate gentleman is filled with hot cocoa mix and marshmallows that melt into a delicious chocolate drink when combined with hot milk.
+The 3.5-inch by 6-inch dark chocolate gentleman is filled with hot cocoa mix and marshmallows that melt into a delicious chocolate drink when combined with hot milk.
 Carl serves five to eight people.
+You can also opt for a pack of Lil’ Carls or a bonbon advent calendar.

 Society Bakery